SUHANI102003/UART-FIFO/README.md

 ---

 ## 🧰 Working
-The serial transmission starts with a 'start bit' which is 0, followed by data bits, and ends with a 'parity bit' and a 'stop bit'.
+The serial transmission starts with a 'start bit' which is 0, followed by data bits (1 byte), and ends with a 'stop bit'.
+Here, for simplicity we are not considering parity bits.
 Transmission of a single byte is show in the following figure:

 <img width = "700" height = "500" src = "https://github.com/SUHANI102003/UART-FIFO/blob/main/assets/Screenshot%202025-08-31%20034146.png" />

 The transfer is asynchronous, which mean that there is no clock information, therefore the receiver and transmitter must agree on what baud rate,stop bits and parity bit are used.
-In this example one byte will be transferred with a baud rate of 19,200, 1 stop bit and no parity bits.
+In this example one byte will be transferred with a baud rate of 9600, 1 stop bit and no parity bits.

-An oversampling scheme will be used to estimate the middle point of the data bit at a rate 16 times the baud rate, as shown in the figure below.
+An oversampling scheme of 16x will be used to estimate the middle point of the data bit at a rate 16 times the baud rate, as shown in the figure below.

 <img width = "700" height = "500" src = "https://github.com/SUHANI102003/UART-FIFO/blob/main/assets/Screenshot%202025-08-31%20034214.png" />